armory/docs/content/en/cd-as-a-service/tutorials/external-automation/webhook-github.md

 The `docs-cdaas-sample` repo contains a `basicPing.yml` webhook workflow file in the `.github/workflows` directory.
 The webhook workflow obtains an OAUTH token, extracts the callback URI, and sends a POST request to that callback URI.

-You must include specific keys and values as outlined in the following sample:
+You must include specific keys and values as detailed in the following sample:

 {{< prism lang="yaml" line-numbers="true" line="5, 16-19, 24-28" >}}
 name: basicPing Webhook Callback